 Communication and connection

 It's normal and more common than not, for both the bride and groom to feel a mix of nerves, anxiety, stress and excitement in the lead-up to their wedding day.
 To survive your pre-wedding week, communicate clearly with one another about how you're feeling and be mindful of the pressures on both of you.
-It might help to take some time out from the wild ride of wedding
+It might help to take some time out from the wild ride of wedding planning,

 For some couples, no nuptials would be complete without including their favourite four-legged, furry member of the family (and no, we're not talking about Aunt Edna -- think instead the one with the waggly tail).
 If your pampered pooch, feisty feline, or even precocious piglet is a must in your wedding day celebrations, we offer the following tips to make sure you don't go barking mad.

 Some grooms say they included their furry friends in their proposal because they thought it would increase their chances of getting a positive response!
 They don't call them man's best friend for nothing.
 All jokes aside, if your furry sidekick helped your groom pop the all-important question, chances are this may reserve them a spot in your

 Like most aspects of your wedding day, choosing the right month to get married comes down to your individual personality, desired theme and preferences as a couple.
 According to Business Insider, March is the busiest month for couples to tie the knot down under, closely followed by November.
 Choosing the best month to get married depends on a number of individual factors.
 Here we share with you our top five tips for timing it right.

 When planning a wedding, do your research about when is considered 'peak season' for different destinations.
 As a general rule, spring through to autumn is peak wedding season, with the exclusion of mid-summer due to extreme temperatures in certain areas.
 Planning a wedding in the off-season (July being the quietest month for weddings in Australia), may help to reduce your costs and give you free range on venues that may be booked during